foldingcash/DistroApi/docs/StatsDownloadApi.UsingTheApi.md

 ### GetTeams

-Call to get all merged folding teams.
+Call to get all folding teams.

 #### Calling GetTeams